Will High Cholesterol Affect My Life Insurance Rates - PinnacleQuote

 Bad Eating/Poor Diet

-Eating saturated fats, determined in animal merchandise, and trans fat, observed in some commercially baked cookies and crackers, can boost your cholesterol stage.
-Meals that are high in LDL cholesterol, along with pork and complete-fat dairy products, can even increase your general LDL cholesterol.
+Firstly, eating saturated fats, which are found in animal products, and trans fats, commonly present in some commercially baked cookies and crackers, can elevate your cholesterol level.
+Additionally, foods that are high in cholesterol, such as red meat and full-fat dairy products, can further boost your overall cholesterol.

 Obesity